MuhammadFarag/hello-go/README.md

 ##### Notes
 - The size of the array is part of the type. i.e. the type is `[5]int` not an array of `int`.
 Thus `[5]int` and `[3]int` are not compatible types and variable of one type can't receive a value of the other.
+- Arrays are rarely used because the cases of fixed size arrays are very limited.
+Slices are a more powerful alternative.

 #### Slices